cuttingsoup/react-native-firebase-local-cache/README.md

 ```

 You'll still need to call the off method to commit the data to the cache, whether you do this in a helper method or by calling it directly is up to you.

+## Simple Use Case - `twice`

+This is a wrapper around the firebase `once` method and operates in a very similar way to the `onValue` method listed above.
+The key differences are:

+* Just like `once`, it will only wait for one new piece of data to come from the server, then it will stop listening and disconnect.
+* `snapCallback` will only be called once when the new data arrives, `processedCallback` will be called twice - once with cached data, once with new data.
+* Data is cached as soon as it is returned from the snapCallback, rather than when the `off` method is called.
+(Since you don't need to call it...)
+* It is cached separately to the `onValue` data.

 ## Simple Use Case - `onChildAdded`